Giving Sharks A Voice

 Other projects are in collaboration with SARDI (South Australian Research and Development Institute) and with Dr. Charlie Huveneers from Flinders University.

-Just being on board the Princess II means you are contributing to our research.
-A substantial part of your fare is directed into the Foundation.
+Just being on board with us means you are contributing to our research.
 We’re about inspiring the appreciation and understanding of Great White Sharks through respect and understanding – every passenger is welcome to be involved in any aspect of our research.
 As Andrew Fox says, it about giving sharks a voice (when sharks get attacked by humans).